-Receiving a second diagnosis is crucial not only to your prognosis, but also to your ability to recover financial compensation for your injury, since asbestos trust funds will not allow you to file a claim in the absence of a lung disease.
-Therefore, if, for instance, you only have a colon cancer diagnosis, your asbestos claim will not be paid out, as the evidence supporting the causal relationship between your illness and asbestos exposure will be deemed insufficient.
-It is also important to know that the presence of asbestos fibers in your lungs alone is, most of the time, enough evidence that your original disease is asbestos-related, so you do not necessarily have to suffer from a pulmonary disease per se in order to be eligible for compensation.
+Therefore, if, for instance, you have a colon cancer diagnosis, your asbestos claim will not be paid out, as the evidence supporting the causal relationship between your illness and asbestos exposure will be deemed insufficient.
+It is also important to know that the presence of asbestos fibers in your lungs alone is, most of the time, enough evidence that your disease is asbestos-related, so you do not necessarily have to suffer from a pulmonary disease per se in order to be eligible for compensation.

 With over 25 years of medical practice, the B-readers we work with will eagerly come to your assistance and carefully evaluate your most recent chest X-ray.
-Supposing asbestos fibers or a lung disease will be discovered, our attorneys, who have been helping victims of toxic exposure since 1990, will subsequently help you claim the money you are entitled to in the shortest time possible.
+When asbestos fibers or lung disease are discovered, our attorneys, who have been helping victims of toxic exposure since 1990, will subsequently help you claim the money you are entitled to in the shortest time possible.